epogrebnyak/lamr/README.md

 # bootcamp
-Accessible curriculum in programming and data analysis for non-tech students.
+Accessible curriculum in programming, data analysis and the business side of information technology for non-tech students.

 ### P1.
 Jump Into Programming.